On Riemannian four-manifolds and their twistor spaces: a moving frame approach

 The particular interest for the four-dimensional geometry, beside the intrinsic importance due to the obvious relation with Relativity, arises from the unique structure of the Riemann curvature operator, which cannot be realized in any other dimension.
 Indeed, if $(M,g)$ is a Riemannian manifold of dimension $m$, the Riemann curvature tensor $\operatorname{Riem}$ on $M$ admits the well known decomposition (see e.g. \cite{besse}, \cite{cmBook} and Section \ref{secRiem} of this paper)

-where $\operatorname{W}$, $\operatorname{Ric}$ and $S$ denote the \emph{Weyl tensor}, the \emph{Ricci tensor} and the \emph{scalar curvature} of $M$, respectively, and $\KN$ is the \emph{Kulkarni-Nomizu product}.
-Moreover, the Riemann curvature tensor defines a symmetric linear operator from the bundle of two-forms $\Lambda^2$ to itself

-where $\{\theta^i\}_{i=1,\ldots,m}$ is a local orthonormal coframe on an open set $U\subset M$, with dual frame $\{e_i\}_{i=1,\ldots,2m}$, $\gamma_{kt}=\gamma(e_k,e_t)$ and $R_{ijkt}$ are the components of the Riemann tensor with respect to the coframe $\{\theta^i\}$ (note that, here and in the rest of the paper, we adopt Einstein summation convention over repeated indices, unless it is specified otherwise).
-In general, any $(0,4)$-tensor $P$ which satisfies the same symmetries as the Riemann curvature tensor induces a symmetric linear operator $\mathcal{P}$ defined as above.